 GECC no longer provides funding to our business.
 All related party debt owed by the Company to GECC outstanding on the closing date of the IPO was repaid, and GECC provided transitional funding pursuant to the \$1.5 billion GECC Term Loan Facility.
-During the three months ended March 31, 2015, we prepaid all of the remaining outstanding indebtedness provided by the GECC Term Loan.
+During the first quarter of 2015, we prepaid all of the remaining outstanding indebtedness provided by the GECC Term Loan.

 Prior to the IPO, we used related party debt provided by GECC to meet our funding requirements after taking into account deposits held at the Bank, funding from securitized financings and cash generated from our operations.
-GECC assessed us an interest cost on a portion of the Parent's total investment and historically we have reflected that portion as related party debt in the Condensed Consolidated and Combined Statements of Financial Position.
+GECC assessed us an interest cost on a portion of the Parent's total investment and historically we have reflected that portion as related party debt in the Condensed Consolidated Statements of Financial Position.